flypenguin/go-swingby/README.md

 # go-swingby

-A "swing by" appliacation, see description
+A helper to be used with Firefox's "tab container" feature.
+More description forthcoming, this is not one yet.